-April is a certified equine massage therapist who applies a systematic approach to the horse’s body that blends the concepts of bio-energy therapy, massage, Reiki and intuitive listening.
-April has developed a unique program called equine musculoskeletal unwinding that blends massage therapy with deep skeletal releases for lasting effects.
+April applies a systematic approach to the horse’s body that blends the concepts of bio-energy therapy, massage, Reiki and intuitive listening.
+April has developed a unique program called Equine Musculoskeletal Unwinding that blends massage therapy with deep skeletal releases for lasting effects.

 Sometimes she just stands with her hands on the horse.
 You’ll see her do stretches with a horse, massage…and she does funny things with her fingers.